onecompiler/docs/elixir.md

 Function is a sub-routine which contains set of statements.
 Usually functions are written when multiple calls are required to same set of statements which increases re-usuability and modularity.

-Two types of functions are present in C
+Two types of functions are present in Elixir

 1. Anonymous Functions: